MAGALA-RICHARD/apsimNGpy-documentations/doc/moo.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Instead of a list, you can add each parameter one at a time.
-There is a need to initiate our problem with objectives only, then add control variables on the fly
+There is a need to initiate our problem with objectives only, then add control variables on the fly.

 .. code-block:: python